rahullpanditaa/llm-eval/README.md

 * For each sentence, compute maximum semantic similarity against all context chunks
 * Mark sentences below a support threshold as hallucinated

 The hallucination score is the fraction of unsupported sentences.
+Hallucination scores may remain high even for relevant and complete answers if the response contains generalized advice or inferred statements not explicitly supported by retrieved context.

 ---